saiarlen/react-actions-tracker-react-mod/README.md

 # React Actions Tracker

-Imagine you want to track user events of your application, everything goes mess if you don't have a pattern to follow.
+Imagine you want to track user events of your application, everything goes mess if you don't have a pattern to follow.(Added Support for React v17)

 Now imagine you have to track, click, knows when a component render to make some A/B Test, what is the values, metadata and connect everything in the api you have to send.
 It's a bunch of work right?